ZuoDaHai/PDFMerge/README.md

 ```

 ## Usage
-Put the files to be merged into "data" folder
+Put the files to be merged into "data" folder.
 ```bash
 python pdf_merge.py
 ```